Denial vs Peace of Mind

 one glass won’t hurt ..

-That dialogue is commonly called denial – I had been proving to myself for many years that I couldn’t control how much I drank or smoked, and while one cigarette and 5 oz of wine each day would most likely have no more adverse health effect then the plastic in my water bottle, the aluminum in my underarm deodorant, or the pollutants in the air I breathe, a bottle or two of wine a night, and a half pack of cigarettes was killing me body and soul.
+That dialogue that I had with myself most days is commonly called denial.
+I had been proving to myself for many years that I couldn’t control how much I drank or smoked, and while one cigarette and 5 oz of wine each day would most likely have no more adverse health effect then the plastic in my water bottle, the aluminum in my underarm deodorant, or the pollutants in the air I breathe, a bottle or two of wine a night, and a half pack of cigarettes was killing me body and soul.

 It’s the soul part that was important to me.
-While I could keep up to some extent with the physical detox I was lost in a grey cloud of self-doubt while on that daily hamster wheel of denial.
+While I thought I could keep up the physical detox, I was lost in a grey cloud of self-doubt while on that daily hamster wheel of denial.
 My world revolved around justifying the drink that I promised not to take each morning.

 I haven’t had a drop of alcohol in over four years and haven’t smoked in over two but that doesn’t mean I won’t get cancer.